grafana/redshift-datasource/docs/sources/troubleshooting.md

 # Troubleshoot Amazon Redshift data source issues

 This document provides solutions to common issues you might encounter when installing, configuring, or using the Amazon Redshift data source.
-Sections are organized in the order you're likely to encounter issues -- from installation through querying and alerting.
+Sections are organized in the order you're likely to encounter issues, from installation through querying and alerting.

 For configuration instructions, refer to [Configure the Amazon Redshift data source](https://grafana.com/docs/plugins/grafana-redshift-datasource/latest/configure/).